markreading/PySimpleGUI_4_60_5/README.md

 The developers of PySimpleGUI have pulled all older versions, opting for 'licensed' variant for versions 5 and above.
 I respect the effort and time put into the writing of this code, code I have found very useful during my time writing guis for testing hardware.
 However, I disagree with the decision that a python package should need an account, license key, or even need to be paid for to use.
-This kinda goes against what I understand as the idea of open-source, pip, and python.
+I also think its really petty to pull all the older versions of the code, and essentially force everyone to use the latest version.

 ### How to install